Munchausen Syndrome by Proxy: The Rare Mental Health Problem Behind the Gypsy Rose Case

 “Having a sickly child can provide a person with an instant definition as to who they are and what they were placed on this earth to do,” Dr. Feldman says.
 His latest book, Dying to be Ill: True Stories of Medical Deception, details the lengths that some mothers go to harm their children and the toll it takes on their child victims.

 Fathers are rarely the culprit in Munchausen syndrome by proxy, he says, though they may turn a blind eye to the abuse and fail to protect the child.
 “Many of the abusers have a history of Munchausen syndrome,” adds Johnston.
 “They may have started out by using their own illness to gain attention, and then they transferred it on to a child.”
-Identifying bizarre beliefs in yourself can be a challenge—here’s how to tell if your weird thoughts are normal or not.
+Identifying bizarre beliefs in yourself can be a challenge.

 What are the consequences of Munchausen syndrome by proxy?

 “Sometimes the child victim is pressured to continue the charade,” Johnston explains.
 “Children victims are raised from day one in a bizarre reality and told all of these things that later turn out to be blatant lies,” she says.